Real Estate Law in Nebraska

 Disputes often arise when Nebraska landlords and tenants cannot agree on repairs, rent arrears, and more.
 Tenant and landlord laws are very complex and failure to adhere to them can cause either party to violate the rights of the other.

-Under the Nebraska Residential Landlord Tenant Act, a landlord cannot demand a security deposit in excess of one month’s rent.
+Under the Nebraska Residential Landlord Tenant Act, a landlord cannot demand a security deposit over one month’s rent.
 Upon termination of the tenancy, money held by the landlord as security may apply to the payment of rent and any damages which the landlord has suffered.
 Any money remaining and a written itemization must be mailed to the tenant within 14 days after the date of termination of the tenancy.

 Contract Breaches